* This post contains affiliate links. For more information, please read my affiliate disclosure. *

 Painting the Wood Paneling

 I spent a couple of hours on Pinterest for inspiration and settled on a grey, white and yellow color scheme, with some black accents.
-First to do item for the master refresh was painting the wood paneling.
+The first item on my Master Refresh To-Do List was painting the wood paneling.
 Paint still is the fastest and least expensive way to update any room, in my opinion.

 I chose a paint with a built-in primer and applied two coats to the walls.
 I used a paintbrush to get into all of the paneling grooves (a bit more time consuming) and then rolled on the two coats.
 Lucky for me, I didn’t have to repaint the ceiling, but I did have to paint the trim and baseboards, as well as the stair railing.
 I chose a plain white color for these, and it not only brightened the room but also modernized the bedroom.

-I couldn’t find short enough curtains for the narrow windows above the bed, so I bought the shortest ones I could find, and just shortened them myself.
-I picked black, to make sure we can keep the room dark for when we wanted to sleep in.
+I couldn’t find short enough curtains for the narrow windows above the bed, so I bought the shortest ones I could find, and just shortened them some more myself.
+I picked black, to make sure we can keep the room dark for when we wanted to sleep in – like that was going to happen with our ambitious list of projects!
 The sliding door got grey patterned room darkening curtains that I found at Big Lots.
 We desperately needed it on this side of the room, since it was getting full afternoon sun.
-With the curtains closed, I was able to keep most of the afternoon heat out.
+With the curtains closed, I was also able to keep most of the afternoon heat out.

 This is what we started out with: purple walls, a dark countertop and strange wood framed mirror/medicine cabinet.
 While overall not too bad, I realized that I needed to spruce it up just a little bit, until we could do a full remodel.